marpaia/alpaca-trade-api-cpp/README.md

 ### Market Data Examples

-By making a GET request to the `/v1/bars` endpoint, you can see what a stock price was at a particular time.
+By using the data API, you can see what a stock price was at a particular time and information about the last trade.

 ```cpp
 #include <iostream>